-The Birding Cup is Shaver’s Creek Environmental Center’s annual fundraising event to support educational programming and related research projects.
-Although there is no participation fee, in the spirit of the fundraiser and to help defer costs, teams are asked to solicit pledges and contributions of at least $100 to support bird-related programs and projects.
+The Birding Cup is Shaver’s Creek Environmental Center’s annual fundraising event to support projects that enhance educational programming, research, wildlife habitat, and facilities.
+Although there is no participation fee, in the spirit of the fundraiser and to help defer costs, teams are asked to solicit donations of at least $100 through the Community Funded site or by using the Birding Cup pledge sheet (PDF).
 In lieu of outside support, teams can make an in-kind donation.

-While the Birding Cup is traditionally awarded to the team that counts the most bird species during the 24 hours of the event within a defined seven-county region in Central Pennsylvania, there are some adjustments to the event during the COVID-19 pandemic to extend the event to our Global Community.
-All participants will be working together across the Earth to tally as many species as possible, and everyone should, at the minimum, adhere to local COVID-19 safety protocols as well as maintain proper birding ethics.
+The Birding Cup is awarded to the team that counts the most bird species during the 24 hours of the event within a defined seven-county region in Central Pennsylvania.
+During the COVID-19 pandemic, the event was extended to our Global Community in a non-competitive way so participants could work together across the Earth to tally as many species as possible.
+Whether competing locally or just for fun around the globe, everyone should, at the minimum, adhere to local COVID-19 safety protocols as well as practice proper birding ethics.

-The following set of rules are specific to those teams choosing to participate in the traditional Birding Boot and Micro Cup categories of friendly competition, and a Potter Mug version of the Birding Boot, which are the only three categories being offered this year to reduce the need for additional vehicle use and to maintain physical distancing.
-These standards and practices, under which participants must comply, are adapted from the Big Day Count rules established by the American Birding Association and the World Series of Birding.
-All Birding Boot, Potter Mug, and Micro Cup participants must be familiar with and willing to comply with all of the rules in order to compete.
+The following set of rules are specific to those teams choosing to participate in the traditional Birding Cup, County Cup, Birding Boot, Potter Mug, and Micro Cup categories.
+These standards and practices, with which participants must comply, are adapted from the Big Day Count rules established by the American Birding Association and the World Series of Birding.
+All participants must be familiar with and willing to comply with all of the rules in order to compete.

-- Registered participants may join and/or leave the team throughout the day, as long as the birds sighted and recorded are in accordance with the counting rules IV.1 and IV.7 For example, if your Birding Boot team started with five people, you should be tallying birds that are seen/heard by at least four team members.
+- Registered participants may join and/or leave the team throughout the day, as long as the birds sighted and recorded are in accordance with the counting rules IV.1. and IV.8.
+For example, if your team started with five people, you should be tallying birds that are seen/heard by at least four team members.
 If two additional members join you from noon–3:00 p.m., the total team members that you now have is seven.
 In order to count a bird during that time frame, it must be seen or heard by 3/4 of your team members, which would be at least six members.
-While Micro Cup teams are restricted to two individuals at any one time, team members may have substitutes throughout the count period, as long as they have also filled out the Mobile Cause registration.
+While Micro Cup teams are restricted to two individuals at any one time, team members may have substitutes throughout the count period.
 Members joining their team during the competition should not supply the team with information gathered after the start time.

 II.
 Event Schedule

-All counting must take place between 7:00 p.m. on Friday, April 30 and 7:00 p.m. on Saturday May 1, 2021 — twenty-four hours.
-All teams must complete their digital checklist (provided ahead of time to team captains) by 11:59 p.m. on Saturday, May 1 to be official.
+All counting must take place between 7:00 p.m. on Friday, May 5, and 7:00 p.m. on Saturday, May 6, 2023 — twenty-four hours.
+An in-person wrap-up event will be held at Shaver’s Creek immediately following, where all teams must submit a paper checklist of species seen by 7:30 p.m. to be eligible to win their respective category.

 |7:00 p.m.||Start counting from anywhere within the seven-county area!|